 * @param parameterName the name of the parameter

-* @return the parameter value as a java.net.URL
+* @return the parameter value as a java.net.URL object in the

-* value null
+* value null is returned.

 * @exception SQLException if a database access error occurs,